6 Things to Look for in an Authentic Cooking Class

 Want to book an excellent cooking class during your travels abroad but not sure where to start?
 We’re here to help!

-Here are the top 6 things to look for when taking a cooking class abroad.
+Here are the top 6 things to choosing an authentic cooking class.

 1.A good reputation (but not necessarily a BIG one)